🎯Getting Started

 Q: Do I need to be a working professional to teach?
 A: No, you don't need to be a working professional, but it is a big plus.
 We want our trainees to learn from people who work with the technologies in our curriculum on a daily basis and know the challenges of the market.

 Q: Will I be leading the workshops all by myself?
-A: No, the teaching always happens in small groups.
+A: No, the sessions are always run by a small group of volunteers.
 This allows for less pressure on the individual, split responsibility, and a broader perspective for our trainees.

 Q: When do the workshops take place?
 A: Sundays 12:00 - 16:00